Talmidi Library

 It decries how religion has divided humanity, understanding that, more than religion itself, it is tribalism and nationalism which divides humanity; as long as human beings are afraid of difference, there will be conflict.
 It teaches that we have to learn the courage to accept difference, and not be afraid of it.

 Scripture is seen as a collection of life-lessons, and a vehicle of preservation for the Jewish people.
-Talmidi culture is valued highly, however Yeshuinism holds that it is important for an individual to understand why they do what they do – to participate in the act of being an eternal witness to God’s active presence in history.
+Talmidi culture is valued, however Yeshuinism holds that it is important for an individual to understand why they do what they do – to participate in the act of being an eternal witness to God’s active presence in history.